Anonymous-BCFED/lilithsthrone-mod-skeleton/res/README.md

 ## License

-This mod and plugin are available to you under the Terms of the [LICENSE NAME](LINK TO LICENSE).
+This mod and plugin are available to you under the Terms of the [LICENSE NAME](LINK TO LICENSE) license agreement.

 ## Installing